tanaikech/PDFApp/README.md

   1. A new method of `insertHeaderFooter` was added.
 [Ref](#insertheaderfooter) When this method is used, the custom header and footer can be added when a Google Spreadsheet is exported as PDF.

+- v1.0.3 (November 26, 2023)

+  1. From [this discussion](https://github.com/Hopding/pdf-lib/issues/252), I changed the logic of the method `mergePDFs`.
+The method for using `mergePDFs` and the output are not changed.
+With this modification, the large PDF data can be merged.

 [TOP](#top)